danomatika/joyosc/README.markdown

 ### rc-unitd

+	% rc-unitd

+Starts device daemon with the default settings.

     % rc-unitd config_file.xml

 Starts device daemon using the given config file.

+#### Config File

 The config file sets the OSC connection information as well as device to OSC address mappings.
-Look at the example_config.xml file installed to the doc folder for details.
+Look at the `example_config.xml` file installed to the doc folder or in the `data` folder of the source distribution for details.

-See the pd patches in the pd folder for info on how to communicate with rc-unitd.

 #### Options